 There’s a resounding consensus among Special K users—they are seeking an enhanced experience.
-But for people who are seeking relief of their current experience (such as those with depression, bipolar depression, PTSD, anxiety disorder, or a chronic pain condition), are they seeking something different?
+But for people who are seeking relief from their current experience (such as those with depression, bipolar depression, PTSD, anxiety disorder, or a chronic pain condition), are they seeking something different?
 What separates the use of Ketamine therapy from the use of the illicit drug known as Special K?
 For the sake of this post, let’s focus on the various intentions behind the illicit use and the life-saving medication.

 Special K: Enhancement or Dissociation

 Along with extraordinarily high doses to produce extreme dissociation, the dangers of taking the street form of Ketamine are well-known and serious.
 But a Special K user isn’t considering long-term abuse, so the potential for that one experience outweighs concern about psychological dependence and dangers to overall health.
-The intention of the Special K user is to either enhance everything you sense, or to dissociate from feeling anything at all (Google search K-Hole).
+The intention of the Special K user is to either enhance everything you sense or to dissociate from feeling anything at all (Google search K-Hole).

 Ketamine Therapy: Relief

 A person suffering to the point of suicide is seeking immediate and sustainable relief from their mental illness.
 Relief wants nothing to do with the current situation—it begs for drastic change; a 180-degree shift, which is unlike enhancing what you already feel.
 You could argue that a user of Special K is seeking relief from mental health issues, too, and confusing this desire with enhancement, but the intended use at that moment sets the two experiences apart while setting the tone for future usage.

 Someone using Special K is seeking new feelings and enhanced sensory experiences.
 To reach said experiences, the K user ingests Ketamine at very high, unregulated doses (not to mention illegal versions of Ketamine that often include traces of other drugs).

 Ketamine Therapy: Feel Better